Finding a Numerical Value for the Meaning of Life, the Universe and Everything

 Using this mid-term scheme, a planet may be inhabited quite densely, but still have unoccupied wild places and places much like today's parks where wilderness and people mix.
 On a larger scale, a galaxy would have some star systems set aside to develop on their own, others would be parks where people could visit, while most of the habitable star systems would be developed to run the gamut from a diverse galactic civilization to single species habitats.
 Later, once more is known about the development of star systems and planets and civilizations in them, more of them can take the routes which lead to more interesting stories.

 Finally, the choice needs to be made about crossing over to adjacent galaxies.
-I don't know whether that is good (making more things interesting) or bad (we're an invading disease), so I recommend people of that far distant time pause and decide on what is best.
+I don't know whether that is good (making more things interesting) or bad (we're an invading disease), so I recommend people of that far distant time decide on what is best.

 I have to leave this essay incomplete due to lack of time.
 I was thinking of writing a short story about life in a place where people followed Story Points, set in the far future, with a bit of interaction between followers of Story Points and other philosophies (not necessarily a conflict, and some people could follow several philosophies).
 Then there are a lot of other philosophical points to contemplate and argue about.
 But while fun to write, they aren't really necessary to understand the basic concepts.

 Finally, if people do consider Story Points in their lives, it can give them a sense of purpose.
 Just do something to make the history of the Universe more interesting!
-This applies to even desperate situations; the last Human on Earth (or other species, elsewhere) can still have motivation to continue living.
+This applies to even desperate situations; the last Human on Earth (or other species, elsewhere) can still have motivation to continue their life.

 For further discussion, please use the hashtag #StoryPointsEC* when referring to this topic online.